 In Section 3, we implemented a branch-and-bound algorithm that can solve any MOILP with any number of objectives.
-It was inspired by the recent successful bi-objective frameworks found in the literature, and the adapted to the multi-objective case.
+It was inspired by the recent successful bi-objective frameworks found in the literature, and then adapted to the multi-objective case.
 In particular, it was based on the use of linear relaxations to generate lower bound sets, and used a Benson-like algorithm to do so.
-We also pointed out that in case integer variables exists in the problem solved, in addition to choosing the variable to branch on, we need to chose the bound imposed on the branching variable in the child nodes in addition to choosing the variable to branch on.
+We also pointed out that in case integer variables exists in the problem solved, we need to chose the bound imposed on the branching variable in the child nodes in addition the variable to branch on.
 This decision is not trivial anymore when there exist two points or more in the lower bound set.
 We tested three different rules in Section 5 and showed that despite the fact that they performed quite similarly in practice, there are instances where the choice has a significant impact in terms of total CPU time.